seandenigris/XML-Parser/repository/XML-Parser.package/XMLNamespaceScope.class/README.md

-An XMLNamespaceScope is a set of bindings between namespaces prefixes and URIs, and also a default URI.
+An XMLNamespaceScope is a set of bindings between namespace prefixes and URIs, and also a default URI.
 Scopes can be created from other scopes by sending #enclosingScope: to XMLNamespaceScope with the other XMLNamespaceScope as the argument.